Quantum transport in an ambipolar InSb nanowire quantum dot device

-The Nb-InSb nanowire quantum dot-Nb device investigated in this study [Fig.~\ref{Fig1}(a)] is fabricated from a zincblende InSb nanowire segment of an epitaxially grown InSb/InAs heterostructure nanowire.
+The Nb-InSb nanowire quantum dot-Nb device investigated in this study [Fig.~\ref{Fig1}(a)] has also been reported in the supplementary material of Ref.~\onlinecite{Deng2014}, where the superconductivity-related physics in the $n$-type region is discussed.
+To distinguish this device from the one described in the Appendix of the present article, we refer to the device in Fig.~\ref{Fig1}(a) as Device A. Device-A is fabricated from a zincblende InSb nanowire segment of an epitaxially grown InSb/InAs heterostructure nanowire.
 The nanowire is deposited onto a heavily doped Si/SiO\textsubscript{2} substrate, which features a pre-fabricated Ti/Au (5/100 nm) layer at the back side serving as a global gate electrode.
 Ti/Nb/Al (3/80/5 nm) contacts with a spacing of approximately 100 nm are sputtered on both ends of the InSb nanowire segment.
 The 3-nm Ti is a sticking layer, while the 5-nm Al layer protects the Nb from oxidation.
 It should be noted that prior to sputtering the Ti/Nb/Al contacts, the nanowire undergoes treatment in an ammonia sulfide solution to eliminate the native oxide layer and passivate the fresh semiconductor surface.
 Subsequently, measurements are conducted on the device within a wet $^3$He/$^4$He dilution refrigerator with a base temperature of 25 mK.
 For more comprehensive information regarding material growth, device fabrication, and measurement setup, please refer to Ref.~\onlinecite{Deng2014} and its associated references.

 A quantum dot is formed in the InSb nanowire segment sandwiched between the Nb contacts due to the combined interplay of native charges, metal depletion, and screening effects.
-As shown in Fig.~\ref{Fig1}(c), applying a positively biased gate voltage creates a potential well profile, specifically an n-type quantum dot.
-Similarly, applying a negative gate voltage can result in the formation of a p-type quantum dot.
-Electrons residing in the leads can tunnel into and out of this p-type quantum dot through the Zener-Esaki tunneling mechanism, as depicted in Fig.~\ref{Fig1}(d).
+As shown in Fig.~\ref{Fig1}(c), applying a positively biased gate voltage creates a potential well profile, specifically an $n$-type quantum dot.
+Similarly, applying a negative gate voltage can result in the formation of a $p$-type quantum dot.
+Electrons residing in the leads can tunnel into and out of this $p$-type quantum dot through the Zener-Esaki tunneling mechanism, as depicted in Fig.~\ref{Fig1}(d).

 We initially characterize the device by measuring the current at a low source-drain voltage, $V_{\rm sd}$, while varying the back gate voltage, $V_{\rm bg}$.
 When a quantum dot level aligns with the Fermi level of the leads, it gives rise to a distinctive peak in resonant tunneling conductance.
 As shown in Figs.~\ref{Fig2}(a)-(b), around 50 peaks are observed in the $n$-type regime, whereas 29 peaks emerge in the $p$-type regime.
 Notably, due to carriers having to tunnel through the inter-band gap in the $p$-type configuration, there is a significantly lower tunneling current compared to that of the $n$-type regime even when applying a larger bias voltage $V_{\rm sd}$.